• en

 around 1930 │ Inventory no. 007901 SMW

-The manufacturer of the locomotive and cars was Bing-Werke AG from Nuremberg.
-Initially, the brothers Adolf and Ignaz Bing had founded a pure trading company, but from 1879 onwards, the company produced tin toys itself.
-They developed the "Nuremberg style": industrial mass production by printing the sheet metal parts and joining them together using small tabs.
-The product range extended from steam engine models to dolls' toys, from electric trains of various gauges to narrow film projectors.
-At the beginning of the 20th century, Bing was considered the largest toy factory in the world, with over 4,000 employees.
+The locomotive and carriages were manufactured by Bing-Werke AG from Nuremberg.
+Initially, the brothers Adolf and Ignaz Bing had founded a pure trading company, but from 1879 onwards the company produced tin toys itself.
+It developed the "Nuremberg style": industrial mass production by printing the sheet metal parts and joining them together using small tabs.
+The product range extended from steam engine models to doll dishes, from electric railroads of various gauges to narrow-gauge film projectors.
+At the beginning of the 20th century, Bing was the largest toy factory in the world with over 4,000 employees.
 The Great Depression led to the end of toy production in 1932.

 A selection of brochures, leaflets and maps recalls the circumstances of traveling from the Federal Republic to the GDR and the opening of the inner-German border on November 9, 1989.

-1965-1990 │ various inventory numbers
+1965-1990 │ Various inventory numbers

 Table lamp Kaiser idell 6556

-before 1945 │ inventory no. 003479 SMW
+before 1945 │ Inventory no. 003479 SMW

-used in the office and workshop room of the former Wolfsburg local history museum in the Goethe school
+used in the office and workshop room of the former Wolfsburg local history museum in the Goethe School

-Scissor wall lamp Kaiser idell 6614
+Kaiser idell 6614 scissor wall lamp

 around 1950 │ Inventory no. 006188 SMW

-used in the former sugar factory Fallersleben
+used in the former Fallersleben sugar factory

-From 1933/34 Dell worked as a designer for the lighting manufacturer Gebrüder Kaiser & Co. in Neheim-Hüsten.
-He developed the well-known Kaiser-idell lamps for the company.
-The designation "idell" is composed of the words "idea" and "Dell".
-Christian Dell had already integrated his last name into the product designations of his earlier designs ("Rondella").
-The models of the idell series were produced until the 1980s.
-In his design work for the Kaiser company, Dell consistently implemented the requirements formulated by the Bauhaus and the "New Frankfurt": design reduced to functionality and inexpensive industrial production through a modular system that could be combined in many ways.
+From 1933/34, Dell worked as a designer for the lighting manufacturer Gebrüder Kaiser & Co. in Neheim-Hüsten.
+He developed the well-known Kaiser-idell luminaires for the company.
+The name "idell" is made up of the words "idea" and "Dell".
+Christian Dell had already integrated his surname into the product names of his earlier designs ("Rondella").
+The models in the idell series were produced until the 1980s.
+In his design work for Kaiser, Dell consistently implemented the requirements formulated by the Bauhaus and the "New Frankfurt": design reduced to functionality and inexpensive industrial production through a modular system that could be combined in many ways.

 After the war, Dell worked as a self-employed jeweler and silversmith in Wiesbaden, where he died in 1974.

-1920s │ inventory number 004446 SMW
+1920s │ Inventory number 004446 SMW

 and toy tractor